Specialization after Generalization: Towards Understanding Test-Time Training in Foundation Models: Proofs

 where $c,c_1 \in (0,1)$, $C \geq 1$ are absolute constants.

-Therefore, we need to learn at most the top $\Theta(\log(d))$ basis of the Hermite polynomials.
-Using standard estimates from approximation theory (cf. \cite{kalai2008agnostically}), samples to learn the $ m = \Theta(\log(d)) $-degree polynomials, let's say by the projection estimator, which in words means to learn the coefficients of the best low degree polynomial \cite{bizeul2025entropy}.
+Therefore, to obtain a $0.1$ approximation to $\ft$, we need to learn the coefficients of at most (and at least) the top $\Theta(\log(d))$ basis of the Hermite polynomials.
+Using the result of \cite{bizeul2025entropy} (or the classical work of \cite{kalai2008agnostically}), it can be done with